 Mallorca

-A summer vacation favorite for the British and Europeans, Mallorca is a beautiful island that has it all - beautiful beaches and secluded coves, watersports, great food and restaurants, nightlife, a sunny mild climate year-round and a rich history.
+A summer vacation favourite for the British and Europeans, Mallorca is a beautiful island that has it all - beautiful beaches and secluded coves, watersports, great food and restaurants, nightlife, a sunny, mild climate year-round and a rich history.

 Spring is a great time to visit Mallorca before the summer tourists arrive, and you’ll find lots of accommodation choices here.
-Getting to Mallorca is easy - there are several ferries from Spain as well as flights from Spain and many parts of Europe.
+Getting to Mallorca is easy - there are several ferries from Spain, as well as flights from Spain and many parts of Europe - and the new flight from Montreal directly to Palma de Mallorca

 Canary Islands